NAGC Position Statements & White Papers

 Position Statements and White Papers help clarify issues in gifted and talented education and set NAGC's position on these issues.

 The National Association for Gifted Children (NAGC) annually presents the Doctoral Student Award to a maximum of five doctoral students who have demonstrated exemplary work in research, publications, and educational service, as well as their potential for future scholarship.
 University faculty members are invited to nominate candidates for this award.

 The NAGC national office will make every effort to contact those who have nominated a colleague to let them know of any missing materials, provided the nomination packet arrives at least two weeks before the deadline.

 Potential for future scholarship by the nominee as demonstrated through:

-The recipient(s) of the award and the other applicants, will be notified of the Awards Committee's decision in writing no later than August 31, 2014.
-The award recipient will receive a check and a plaque presented at the NAGC Annual Convention in Baltimore, MD, November 13-16, 2014, as well as a one-year membership to NAGC.
+The recipient(s) of the award and the other applicants, will be notified of the Awards Committee's decision in writing no later than August 31.
+The award recipient will receive a check and a plaque presented at the NAGC Annual Convention in November and a one-year membership to NAGC.